Benjamin Harrison: The 23rd Retrospective

 He lost support of those within the party largely because of his indifferent demeanor.
 Particularly, he alienated Republican party political bosses whom felt they helped him get to the White House.
 While Benjamin Harrison did help out his fellow veterans, he nearly bankrupted the treasury in the process.

 Dependent and Disability Pension Act

-President Harrison presided over the first billion dollar Congress, and passed the first comprehensive pension legislation for Civil War veterans in 1890.
+President Harrison presided over the first billion dollar Congress, and passed the first comprehensive pension legislation for Civil War veterans with the Dependent and Disability Pension Act becoming law on June 27 1890.
 This turned into a boondoggle as 14 year old girls were marrying 70 year old men with knowledge they would soon get their pensions.

-At the insistence of party leaders, Harrison signed the highest, most protective import tax in history, named after the Congressman and future President.
+At the insistence of party leaders, Harrison signed the McKinley Tariff, the highest, most protective import tax in history, named after the Congressman and future President, which became law on October 1, 1890.
 As a result, foreign manufacturers ceased to export products to America, and several American corporations gained monopolies on the manufacture of many essential goods.
 The lack of foreign competition caused consumer prices to skyrocket, and Harrison’s popularity with the common man plummeted.